emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Streams load very fast. ✔️
 1. Has 1080p, but can't be changed lower. ⚠️
 1. Good for both new and old content. ✔️
-1. Only 1 source for most things. ⚠️
+1. Only 1 source for most things but it works. ⚠️
 1. Site does not have episode auto-next. ❌
 1. Sites UI is dated, has lots of room for improvement. ❌
 1. Site is lacking subtitle features. ❌